Skip to content

 “Administrative costs for this whole thing are being handled out of gifts that have come from another source.
 We want all the money that is coming from the churches to go directly toward funding other ministry efforts,” Gentzel said.

-Texas churches send their gifts to BGCT, which in turn wires these funds to the Ukrainian Baptist Union to disburse to designated partner church in Ukraine.
+Texas churches send their gifts to BGCT, which in turn wires these funds to the Ukrainian Baptist Union to disburse to designated partner churches in Ukraine.
 Giving updates are provided on the 15th of each month.

 Healing Path Movement is also receiving donations from interested individuals, whether their church is engaged in the partnership or not.
 Those contributions are also being received online through Texas Baptists.